MDP: Project Team

-Julie Grieco is a doctoral student in the Department of Criminology, Law and Society at George Mason University.
+Dr. Julie Grieco was a doctoral student in the Department of Criminology, Law and Society at George Mason University, and graduated in 2016.
 She received an MA in Forensic Psychology from Marymount University in 2009.
-Her research interests include the organizational implementation of evidence-based policy, public opinion of the police, and how police learn to incorporate research into every day tactics..
-Julie is currently a Graduate Research Assistant in the Center for Evidence-Based Crime Policy.
+Her research interests include the organizational implementation of evidence-based policy, public opinion of the police, and how police learn to incorporate research into every day tactics.
+Julie is currently a research associate with the Police Foundation.

 Jordan Nichols is a doctoral student in the Department of Criminology, Law and Society and a research assistant in the Center for Evidence-Based Crime Policy.
 Her research interests include homeland security, counter-terrorism and evidence-based policing.
 Jordan is currently working on policing and security projects within the Center.

-Heather Vovak is a doctoral student in the Department of Criminology, Law and Society at George Mason University.
+Dr. Heather Vovak was a doctoral student in the Department of Criminology, Law and Society at George Mason University.
 She received an MA in Political Science from the University of Akron in 2011.
 Her research interests include evidence-based policing practices, counter-terrorism, crime and place, and research methods.
-Heather is currently a Graduate Research Assistant in the Center for Evidence-Based Crime Policy.
+Heather is currently a post doctoral fellow and research associate in the Center for Evidence-Based Crime Policy.